Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Jet Thermal Expansion

 interpreted as governing the maximum perturbation velocity in the $z$-direction along the jet \cite{dovidio.2023,flament.1992,fukada.2010}.

 The evolution of the temperature field is described by the time-dependent heat-conduction equation with advection,

-where $T = T(x,y,z,t)$ is the temperature, $C_p$ is the specific heat capacity, $\lambda$ is the thermal conductivity of Li, and $q$ is the volumetric heat source associated with energy deposition from the deuteron beam \cite{dovidio.2023,flament.1992,fukada.2010}.
+where $T = T(x,y,z,t)$ is the temperature, $C_p$ is the specific heat capacity, $\lambda$ is the thermal conductivity of Li, and $q$ is the volumetric heat source associated with energy deposition from the D beam \cite{dovidio.2023,flament.1992,fukada.2010}.
 In the IFMIF-DONES geometry, the jet can be approximated as a planar slab with thickness $h$ along one transverse direction and width $w$ in the orthogonal transverse direction, with the beam primarily depositing energy over a finite interaction length in $z$ \cite{knaster.2016,dovidio.2023}.
 For the reduced-order representation, equation \eqref{eq:heat} may be averaged over the thickness $h$ and/or the width $w$, thereby yielding an effective one-dimensional or quasi-two-dimensional formulation for $T(z,t)$ or $T(y,z,t)$, respectively.
 This procedure retains the leading-order interactions among beam loading, advective transport, and thermal conduction \cite{dovidio.2023,flament.1992,fukada.2010}.
+Here, “reduced-order” is used in the specific sense of analytical lumping and projection.
+Equations \eqref{eq:continuity_vz} and \eqref{eq:heat} are cross-sectionally averaged over the jet and then projected onto a low-dimensional set of physically motivated scalar observables $y_i(t)$, such as peak surface temperature and maximum longitudinal velocity perturbation.
+This yields a low-order linear time-invariant (LTI) model capturing the dominant thermohydraulic couplings in a form suitable for systematic linearization and control design.
+This meaning differs from data-driven surrogate modeling based on proper orthogonal decomposition, balanced truncation, or machine-learning regression on higher-fidelity datasets.
+Table \ref{tab:jet_params} presents the physical parameters used throughout this work.